Approach to the Patient with Shock

 In the setting of insufficient oxygen supply, the cell is no longer able to support aerobic metabolism.
 With adequate oxygen, the cell metabolizes glucose to pyruvate, which then enters the mitochondria where ATP is generated via oxidative phosphorylation.
 Without sufficient oxygen supply, the cell is forced into anaerobic metabolism, in which pyruvate is metabolized to lactate with much less ATP generation (per mole of glucose).
 Maintenance of the homeostatic environment of the cell is dependent on an adequate supply of ATP.
 ATP-dependent ion pumping systems, such as the Na+/K+ ATPase, consume 20–80% of the cell’s energy.
 Inadequate oxygen delivery and subsequent decreased ATP disrupt the cell’s ability to maintain osmotic, ionic, and intracellular pH homeostasis.
 Influx of calcium can lead to activation of calcium-dependent phospholipases and proteases, causing cellular swelling and death.
 In addition to direct cell death, cellular hypoxia can cause damage at the organ system level via leakage of the intracellular contents into the extracellular space activating inflammatory cascades and altering the microvascular circulation.

 DETERMINANTS OF OXYGEN DELIVERY

 Since shock is the clinical manifestation of inadequate oxygen delivery compared to cellular needs, we will review determinants of oxygen delivery (DO2).
-Disease processes affecting any of the components of oxygen delivery have the potential to lead to the development of ...
+Disease processes affecting any of the components of oxygen delivery have the potential to lead to ...